-At the beginning of Fiscal 2017, the Corporation announced that the Board of Directors had approved an investment of approximately \$60.0 million in the construction of a new 500,000 square-foot warehouse in Montreal, Québec, aimed at increasing the total warehousing capacity by approximately 40%, on a square footage basis, to accommodate capacity requirements.
+In February 2016, the Corporation announced that the Board of Directors had approved an investment of approximately \$60.0 million in the construction of a new 500,000 square-foot warehouse in Montreal, Québec, aimed at increasing the total warehousing capacity by approximately 40%, on a square footage basis, to accommodate capacity requirements.
 Construction began in March 2016 and was completed, on time and under budget, before the end of Fiscal 2017.